lajos/boston-blender-character-modeling/head.md

 ---

-Merge these two vertices at their center center.
+Merge these two vertices at their center.

 ![head50](images/head/head50.jpg)